NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ### Implement `DynamicsVariables`

-This function should return an `AbstractArray` of the variables to be used as the initial condition for the simulation.
+This function returns an `AbstractArray` of the variables to be used as the initial condition for the simulation.

 !!! tip
     `ComponentArrays` is very useful for this.
-They provide the `ComponentVector` which makes it easy to structure and access the dynamics variables.
+It provides the `ComponentVector` that makes it easy to structure and access the dynamics variables.

 ```@example mymethod